werfish/RM_Chat_Server_And_Client/README.md

 **Register**

 In the use case when the user does not have an account, after clicking the Register button on the main screen, user should be taken into a registration screen.
+The registration screen should present the user with apriopriately described input fields required for the registration process and buttons to register and to cancel registration.
+Information required from the user to register are:
+* name
+* surname
+* username
+* password

 ### 2.1.2 Admin
 ## 3 Custom "Message" Protocol
 ### 3.1 The structure of the Message